-- If a student is checked out during lunch, a person on the check out sheet MUST come into Karla Daniels office with the student and sign them back into school. - If the student is late, he/she will receive a tardy for that block and will be assigned ISS for the remainder of the block. - If the student is more than 15 minutes late, he/she will be marked absent for that block and will be held in ISS until the end of the block.
+- If a student is checked out 15 minutes prior or during his/her lunch, a person on the check out sheet MUST come into Karla Daniels office with the student and sign them back into school. - If the student is late, he/she will receive a tardy for that block and will be assigned ISS for the remainder of the block. - If the student is more than 15 minutes late, he/she will be marked absent for that block and will be held in ISS until the end of the block.